-Running GUI apps with container
+Running GUI apps (Firefox) in container

 I spent some time trying running GUI apps with container, it's working.
 But I want to add more details, to make it available for actual daily use.